Would a Large Language Model Pay Extra for a View? Inferring Willingness to Pay from Subjective Choices: Results

 Finally, we evaluate model behavior when combining persona information with in-context learning examples.
 Specifically, for the student persona, we pair the student description with the three cheap examples from the in-context learning setting, while for the business persona, we combine the business description with the three expensive examples.

 Given the pronounced effects observed in the previous persona-only setting, we anticipate that adding in-context examples may further amplify these tendencies.
-As in earlier analyses, it is not possible to estimate a model for Gemini-3-Pro under the student persona due to perfect separation.
+As in earlier analyses, it is not possible to estimate a model for Gemini-3.1-Pro under the student persona due to perfect separation.
 Table~\ref{tab:models_persona_student_examples} shows that for the student persona and cheap examples combination, this combined conditioning yields comparatively realistic WTP estimates for Llama~3.3~70B.
 In contrast, GPT-4o now produces very low WTP values and again assigns negative WTP to two attributes, indicating a preference for a lower floor and the absence of a minibar.

-For Llama~3.3~70B, however, the inclusion of in-context examples leads to more plausible WTP estimates than when solely conditioning on the student persona.
+For Llama~3.3~70B, however, the inclusion of in-context examples leads to more plausible WTP estimates than when solely conditioning on the student persona, as no negative WTP values are derived.
 Overall, combining persona information with example-based context results in more realistic WTP estimates for this model than providing persona information in isolation.

-We do not report WTP estimates for Gemini-3-Pro under the business persona.
+We do not report WTP estimates for Gemini-3.1-Pro under the business persona.
 In this setting, the estimated price coefficient in the multinomial logit model is positive, implying a preference for higher prices.
 This results in all negative WTP values, which do not allow meaningful interpretation of the values.

 Figure~\ref{fig:icl+persona-business} illustrates the effects of combining the business persona with in-context examples on the estimated WTP values.
 For Llama~3.3~70B, we observe clear increases in WTP for the view, floor, and club access attributes.
 For GPT-4o, the largest increase occurs for the floor attribute.
 Overall, the addition of in-context examples to the persona conditioning tends to push WTP estimates toward more extreme values.
 Although some attributes exhibit slight decreases, these changes are relatively small compared to the pronounced increases observed for other features.